 Support Tip: Adopting Bullhorn Internally

-Using software to manage your staffing business means you have to admit a hard truth to yourself.
+Using software to manage your recruitment business means you have to admit a hard truth to yourself.
 Software is meant to do more than just replace legal pads and filing cabinets.
 The real power comes from being able to search and interpret the data you put into your system.

 If your day to day work is no different than if you only used a whiteboard or filing system, it’s time to admit that you’re not using your software to its potential.